Phrey001/phrey001.github.io/README.md

 <br />

-#### Files locations
+#### Files locations - Sample projects:

-Under sample projects:
+- Main website files and styles for non-sample projects are hosted directly in main directory.

-Ethereum uses the following files hosted in GitHub:
+- Ethereum uses the following files hosted in GitHub:
   - ethereum.html

-Music boxes uses the following files hosted in GitHub:
+- Music boxes uses the following files hosted in GitHub:
   - Music boxes folder and the files contained within

-Digital Clock uses the following files hosted in GitHub:
+- Digital Clock uses the following files hosted in GitHub:
   - Digital clock folder and the files contained within

-Night_day uses the following files hosted in GitHub:
+- Night_day uses the following files hosted in GitHub:
   - Night_day folder and the files contained within